-&lt;sup>7Mouse behavior differs slightly between Linux-like systems and DOS.
+6Mouse behavior differs slightly between Linux-like systems and DOS.
 In Linux the mouse pointer changes direction within the bit/value rule-value pattern, pointing north-west instead of north-east, and within the pattern, left or right mouse clicks reposition the flashing cursor.
 In DOS the mouse pointer is confined within the pattern and clicking the left or right buttons sets values as well as repositioning the flashing cursor.

-Figure 16.4: Drawing bits or values on the rcode pattern by dragging the mouse pointer.
-Top: drawing value 0 with line width=1 on an all-1s bit pattern, v2k13 rcode, S=8192.
-Bottom: drawing values 0,1,2,3,4,5,6,7, on an all-7s value pattern, v8k9 kcode, S=11440.
+Figure 16.6: Drawing bits or values on the rcode pattern by dragging the mouse pointer.

+\underline{Top} : drawing value 0 with line width=1 on an all-1s bit pattern, v2k13 rcode, S=8192.

+Bottom: drawing values 0,1,2,3,4,5,6, with line width 1,2,3,4,5,6,7, on an all-7s value pattern, v8k9 kcode, S=11440.